hillar/detektiven/vagans/README.md

 # detektiven in the box

-The is partly inspired by https://github.com/fleet-commander/fc-vagans
+This is partly inspired by https://github.com/fleet-commander/fc-vagans

 ## Requirements